CoffeeTheBest/CoffeeTheBest/README.md

 >
 > “To code is human.
 To debug is divine.
 To deploy on Friday is... brave.”
 >
 > “Behind every successful developer is a substantial amount of coffee.”
 >
+> "I came.
+I coded.
+I broke production."
+>
+> "Commit early, commit often, commit like you believe in version control."
+>
+> “99 little bugs in the code, 99 bugs in the code… take one down, patch it around, 127 bugs in the code.”
+>
 > _Coffee: Because adulting is hard and bugs are persistent._